Retired visionary entrepreneur inventor Enrico Massetti was born in Milan, Italy.

-Nielsen wanted total control of the software, as it was their trade-secret.
-After all it contained details of the operating procedures of all their subsidiaries around the world.
+Nielsen wanted total control of the software, as it was their trade secret.
+After all, it contained details of the operating procedures of all their subsidiaries around the world.

 However, Nielsen would have permitted Enrico to repackage and sell the computer hardware and operating system as a generic all-purpose product.

-This was a missed opportunity/travesty.
+It was a missed opportunity/travesty.

 The corporate years

-He also traveled extensively meeting colleagues and clients in Europe, Latin America, and the USA.
-During this time he also lived in Brazil for six months.
+He also traveled extensively, meeting colleagues and clients in Europe, Latin America, and the USA.
+During this time, he also lived in Brazil for six months.